There are wonderful natural places in South Florida, but first you have to drive through gridlock past dense development to find them.

 Those who want a longer hike can take the additional one-mile Prairie Overlook Trail loop (not a boardwalk, so not accessible to wheels.)
 We’ve seen gopher tortoises and armadillo here and we always stop to see the snakes and exhibits in the nature center.

 Tree Tops Park and Pine Island Ridge offer a walk under some of the most beautiful live oak trees you can find in Broward County.
-It’s probably the best place for a two- or three-mile-long hike in Broward County.
+I also like the exhibit panels inside the nature center that tell the story of Sam Jones, the Seminole chief who lived here.
+There’s a statue of him nearby that was built because school children lobbied for it.
+Tree Tops is probably the best place for a two- or three-mile-long hike in Broward County, and it’s largely shady.
 3900 SW 100th Ave., Davie.
 Admission is $1.50 per person on weekends and holidays.

 While you’re in the area, stop at nearby Brian Piccolo County Park to spot burrowing owls.This busy family park with soccer fields and large parking lots is a stop on the Florida Birding Trail because of its large population of adorable burrowing owls.
 9501 Sheridan St, Hollywood.

-Nearby, Flamingo Gardens in Davie has a hefty admission fee ($20 adults; $13 children 4 to 11 ) but offers a lot: Exotic tropical trees and flowers, historic citrus groves, Florida birds in an aviary where you see them up really close, an interesting mix of animals including flamingos and otters, plus a bit of Broward history via a pioneer home.
+Nearby, Flamingo Gardens in Davie has a hefty admission fee ($24 adults; $17 children 3 to 11 ) but offers a lot: Exotic tropical trees and flowers, historic citrus groves, Florida birds in an aviary where you see them up really close, an interesting mix of animals including flamingoes and otters, plus a bit of Broward history via a pioneer home.
 A narrated tram tour is also included in admission.

 Within a mile of Flamingo Gardens is Long Key Nature Center, which has a half-mile trail through a magnificent oak hammock and a nature center.
 The park is free.
 3501 SW 130th Ave., Davie.